Nnamdi Ofoborh

-Nathan Nnamdi Ugochukwu Benjamin Asigboro Ofoborh (born 7 November 1999) is a professional footballer who plays as a midfielder for Rangers.
-Born in England, Ofoborh represents Nigeria internationally.
+Nathan Nnamdi Ugochukwu Benjamin Asigboro Ofoborh (born 7 November 1999) is a professional footballer who plays as a central or defensive midfielder for EFL League Two club Barnet.
+Born in England, Ofoborh has represented Nigeria internationally.

-Career

-Youth career
+Club career

+AFC Bournemouth

-Ofoborh started his youth career at Millwall before deciding to take up an apprenticeship with the Cherries in July 2016, having impressed during a trial spell, and enjoyed a fruitful two-year term with the club’s under-18s, including captaining them in his second year and being named Young Player of the Season in 2017–18.
+Ofoborh started his youth career at Millwall before deciding to take up an apprenticeship with the Cherries in July 2016, having impressed during a trial spell, and enjoyed a fruitful two-year term with the club's under-18s, including captaining them in his second year and being named Young Player of the Season in 2017–18.
 Having signed his first professional deal in July 2017, Ofoborh was rewarded with a new contract in December 2018, tying him to the club until 2021.

-AFC Bournemouth

 After re-signing with the club in December 2018, Ofoborh appeared on the bench for two Premier League games in the 2018–19 season, including the 1–0 home loss to Fulham on 20 April, and a 1–0 home win against Tottenham Hotspur on 4 May.
-Having trained regularly with Eddie Howe’s first-team squad, Ofoborh started pre-season friendlies against AFC Wimbledon, Girona and West Bromwich Albion in 2019, including an impressive 3–0 win against Lyon.
+Having trained regularly with Eddie Howe's first-team squad, Ofoborh started pre-season friendlies against AFC Wimbledon, Girona and West Bromwich Albion in 2019, including an impressive 3–0 win against Lyon.

-2019–20 season: Loan to Wycombe Wanderers

 On 2 September 2019, Ofoborh joined Wycombe Wanderers on a season-long loan.
 He made his professional debut in Wycombe's league game against Lincoln City on 8 September 2019.
 He scored his first professional goal for Wycombe in an EFL Trophy tie against Milton Keynes Dons on 12 November 2019.
 Ofoborh then went on to score his first league goal for Wycombe Wanderers in a EFL League One play-off semi final against Fleetwood Town on 3 July 2020.
 Ofoborh started in the League One Play-Off Final for Wycombe on 13 July, playing 62 minutes as Wycombe overcame Oxford United 2–1 to win promotion to the second tier of English football for the first time in their history.